Gin08/Gesture-Recognition-module/README.md

 ## Electrical Circuit & Working Principle

-Microcontroller(ArduinoNano)is used to take signals from accelerometer(SCL,SDA).
+Microcontroller(Arduino Nano)is used to take signals from accelerometer(SCL,SDA).
 One pushbutton is used to control the data from accelerometer to microcontroller which is indicated by one of the lED’s.
 Another pushbutton is used to control the data sent i.e, either via bluetooth module or cable which is also indicated by the other LED.
 Bluetooth module is used for connecting the microcontroller and device(i.e., PC) using RX and TX communication.
 Powerbank usually powers the microcontroller or you can use the USB cord and turn off the Bluetooth module.

 ![Circuit](images/circuit.png)